gabelopez2523/gabelopez2523/README.md

 ## About Me
 I am from Santa Fe, New Mexico, born and raised.
-I am a current senior at the Univerity of Denver graduationg in the Spring of 2022, majoring in Business Analytics annd Finance.
+I am a consultant at Plante Moran specializing in backend ETL development and building small to medium-scale data warehouses.
-I have coded in Python, TSQL, and R. I hope to expand my coding skills and learn new programs.
+I primarily coded in Python and SQL.
+However, I am always looking for opportunities to learn new programs and expand on my technical skills.

 ⚽  🏂   🎥